blakedallen/imdb-sentiment/README.md

 # imdb-sentiment
 IMDB - Sentiment Analysis.
-Deep learning model to learn sentiment analysis from movie reviews This project uses an LSTM (rnn) on the IMDB dataset to predict sentiment classification
+Deep learning model to learn sentiment analysis from movie reviews This project uses an Long short-term memory (LSTM) network on the IMDB dataset to predict sentiment classification

 ## Architecture

-Embedding layer - encodes text as dense vector for ML analysis
+Embedding layer - encodes the text indices as a dense vector for analysis

 LSTM 128 - <a href="https://en.wikipedia.org/wiki/Long_short-term_memory">Long Short Term Memory layer</a> with 128 units. and a dropout value of 0.2, recurrent dropout of 0.2.